vadi2/DHPHackathon1/input/pagecontent/terminology-basics.md

 Questions to explore:
 - How many codes are in this ValueSet?
 - What do the different codes mean?
-- Try expanding with `displayLanguage=ru` - what changes?

 **Exercise 4: Validate a code**